vuejs/docs/src/guide/essentials/template-refs.md

 <div class="composition-api">

-An exception here is that components using `<script setup>` are **private by default**: a parent component referencing a child component using `<script setup>` won't be able to access anything unless the child component choose to expose a public interface using the `defineExpose` macro:
+An exception here is that components using `<script setup>` are **private by default**: a parent component referencing a child component using `<script setup>` won't be able to access anything unless the child component chooses to expose a public interface using the `defineExpose` macro:

 ```vue
 <script setup>